 RFI Mitigation Approaches

 Two traditional methods exist to mitigate RFI – prohibition of emissions within a defined frequency range and/or geographical region (radio quiet zones) and excision of the RFI signal(s) within radio astronomy data.
-Radio quiet zones cannot solve RFI problems alone, since they can place undue economic and social burdens on the persons living within the quiet zones, and are limited to their use in areas where such quiet zones exist and can be enforced.
+Radio quiet zones are simple in concept but complex to manage, as they can place undue economic and social burdens on the persons living within the zones.
 Excision also has limitations, as astronomical observations require ever wider bandwidths and sensitivities, and corrupted frequency bands contain valuable scientific information.

 As described below, to maximize use of the radio spectrum, the virtual institute will focus on both areas of RFI mitigation.
 Radio quiet zone studies will focus on the understanding of signal propagation and summation, areas of strong interest internationally to radio astronomers, but also of high interest to all users of the wireless spectrum.
 Excision studies will initially be focused on the development of new tools to identify RFI and to excise the RFI from the data using FPGA technologies.
 The proposed work will also feature study of a third promising tactic: active RFI mitigation.